rick-ame/nest-api/README.md

 **Note**:

-- After installation, you may need to run `pnpx prisma generate` manually.
+- After installation, you may need to run `pnpm prisma generate` manually.
 It's a known [issue](https://github.com/prisma/prisma/issues/6603) of Prisma.
 - Run `pnpm simple-git-hooks` to enable linting and testing git hooks.

 ## Compile and run the project